Harrison’s Harbor Watch Celebrates 40 Years of Waterfront Dining in Ocean City

 The Harrison Family

 The Harrison family has been invested in the Berlin and Ocean City area for several generations.
 Starting in 1884, Berlin farmer Joseph George Harrison began growing peaches in the Berlin area.
 This business expanded and soon became the world’s largest grower of fruit trees and ornamental shrubbery in the 1920’s.
 As the peach business declined in the early 1960’s, brothers Hale and John Harrison entered the hospitality and restaurant business in Ocean City.
 Exactly 100 years after George Harrison’s entrepreneurial idea, Hale and John opened Harrison’s Harbor Watch Restaurant and Raw Bar in 1984.
-Although the family later expanded its hotel and restaurant base, Harrison’s Harbor Watch has continued to be the only free-standing restaurant in the family’s Ocean City portfolio.
+Although the family later expanded its hotel and restaurant base, Harrison’s Harbor Watch had continued to be the only free-standing restaurant in the family’s Ocean City portfolio until the opening of The Wedge in 2023.

 The Building and its Location